sparkney/danceguide/index.md

 http://myhost/danceguide/layoutAction
 ```

-<a name="elaborate_example"></a>
-## Elaborate example
+## Responsive example

 We don't really want any front-end code in the actions.
 That's where the business logic should be.
 Instead, we create a page component and an action that shows the page.
-The page is a little more complex, so we call is ComplexPage, and the action ShowComplexPage.
+It's a responsive three colums page.
 No changes to the Controller.

-In this example, we are creating a new component, a responsive three colums page.

 *ComplexPage.java*